 Gracious Professionalism is part of the ethos of FIRST.
 It's a way of doing things that encourages high-quality work, emphasizes the value of others, and respects individuals and the community.
 With Gracious Professionalism, fierce competition and mutual gain are not separate notions.

-Coopertition is displaying unqualified kindness and respect in the face of fierce competition.
-Coopertition is founded on the concept and a philosophy that teams can and should help and cooperate with each other even as they compete.
-Coopertition involves learning from teammates and mentors, teaching others, competing hard while treating others with respect and kindness.
+Cooperation is displaying unqualified kindness and respect in the face of fierce competition.
+Cooperation is founded on the concept and a philosophy that teams can and should help and cooperate with each other even as they compete.
+Cooperation involves learning from teammates and mentors, teaching others, competing hard while treating others with respect and kindness.

 Our team is comprised of individuals who share a deep passion for engineering and coding, which is why we have decided to participate in FTC.
 Each member of our team has been assigned a specific role to fulfill, and we are all eager to work together to achieve our goals.
 Despite the challenges that we may face, we are excited to embark on this journey and to learn from one another.